Do you take something to crochet with you on holiday?

 Crocheting on a holiday

-In one of my monthly Yarn Topics I asked this question: Do you also take something to crochet with you on holiday?
+The question I asked this time was: Do you also take your crochet with you on holiday?

 Among all the answers, the word no was hard to find.
 About 99% of the crocheters fully admitted to taking a crochet work with them on holiday, very often multiple projects are included, including other hobby projects.